-Prior to founding Advance Ventures, Mr. Lindenbaum was the co-founder of interactive media pioneer Broadcast Production Group and served as CEO until its acquisition in 1999 by Parago, a leading global engagement management company.
-Under his leadership, Broadcast Production Group was listed as a Top 15 fastest-growing private company in Silicon Valley and a Top 100 fastest-growing private company in the US.
+Prior to founding Advance Ventures, Mr. Lindenbaum was the co-founder of interactive media pioneer Broadcast Production Group and served as CEO until its acquisition in 1999 by Parago (NASDAQ: HAWK).
+Under his leadership, Broadcast Production Group was listed as a Top 15 fastest-growing private company in Silicon Valley and a Top 100 fastest-growing private company in the United States.

-In 1995, Ephraim Lindenbaum was chosen as one of the “30 most influential business leaders under 30 years of age” in Silicon Valley by the Silicon Valley Business Journal and listed alongside innovators such as Mark Andreesen (Netscape) and Jerry Yang (Yahoo).
-In 2005, Mr. Lindenbaum was selected again as one of the “40 most influential business leaders under 40 years of age” in Silicon Valley by the Silicon Valley Business Journal.
-He was among the youngest members of the Young Entrepreneur Organization (YEO now EO), the entrepreneurial arm of the Young Presidents Organization, the world’s foremost corporation leadership group.
+In 1995, Ephraim Lindenbaum was selected as one of the “30 Most Influential Business Leaders Under 30” in Silicon Valley by the Silicon Valley Business Journal, alongside innovators such as Marc Andreessen (Netscape) and Jerry Yang (Yahoo).
+In 2005, he was again recognized as one of the “40 Most Influential Business Leaders Under 40” in Silicon Valley by the same publication.
+He was also among the youngest members of the Young Entrepreneurs Organization (YEO, now EO), the entrepreneurial arm of the Young Presidents’ Organization, the world’s foremost leadership organization.

-Mr. Lindenbaum dedicates a significant amount of his time to the non-profit community.
-Over the years he has been technology advisor to the Tech Museum of Innovation, Silicon Valley Charity Ball, Silicon Valley Chamber of Commerce and Center for Excellence in Non-Profits.
-He served on the executive committee of the Jewish Federation of Silicon Valley and board of directors.
-Mr. Lindenbaum was the co-founder and co-president of the Silicon Valley Young Adults Division of the Jewish Federation.
-He is a founding board member and current President of the Jewish Study Network.
-In addition, he has served on the executive board of Hillel of Silicon Valley and the board of the South Peninsula Hebrew Day School.
+He also dedicates a significant amount of time to the nonprofit community.
+Over the years, he has served as a technology advisor to the Tech Museum of Innovation, the Silicon Valley Charity Ball, the Silicon Valley Chamber of Commerce, and the Center for Excellence in Nonprofits.
+He has served on the executive committee and board of directors of the Jewish Federation of Silicon Valley (JFSV), where he co-founded and was co-president of the Silicon Valley Young Adults Division.
+He is a founding board member and current president of the Jewish Study Network.
+Additionally, he is a co- founder and board member of the San Jose Community Eruv and has served on the executive board of Hillel of Silicon Valley and the board of the South Peninsula Hebrew Day School.

 AV Video Multimedia